vguerra/s4tfnews/website/people.md

 # List of people in S4TF News

-This is the list of people I have mentioned in the newsletter:
+This is the list of people I have mentioned in the newsletter ( in no specific order):

 * [Chris Lattner](https://twitter.com/clattner_llvm)
 * [Mingsheng Hong](https://twitter.com/mingshenghong)